chasewhitney/meal-tracker-react/README.md

-# Food-Tracker-React
+# Meal-Tracker-React

 Food-Tracker-React is a web application which allows the user to log in and track meals.
 Nutritional information can be entered manually, pulled from the Nutritionix API by means of a search bar and dropdown menu, or entered automatically from the Favorites list.
 The application will display daily calorie, fat, carbohydrate, fiber, sugar, protein, sodium, and net carb intake.

 ## Built With